khangtu22/EmailSpamMosaicHdrMUL/README.md

-# email-spam-classifier
+# email-spam-mosaic-hdr
-This project's purpose is to classify email is spam or ham.
+This project's purpose is to classify email is spam or ham, process mosaic image and create hdr image.
 We implemented on PyCharm.
 ## Steps
 * Make a virtual environment using:
 ```